szmer/ActualScan/README.md

 docker-compose exec website pytest -k "not with_network" searchfront
 ```

+Use the ` --log-cli-level=10` flag to capture all logging for all tests (also the ones that pass).

 # Installing frontend packages

 - add to `package.json` in the webpack directory